 Monica Barletta is a sophomore in the Honors College at Florida International University.
 She is currently a Biology major on the Pre-med track, and hopes to attend the Herbert Wertheim College of Medicine.
-Outside of school, she enjoys creating art, spending time with friends, and watching movies.
+Outside of school, she enjoys creating art and spending time with her friends and family.

 Monica Barletta at the Vizcaya Museum and Gardens

 Deering as Text